 Volleyball: Emily Danitz

-Emily Danitz has been teaching and coaching volleyball at Kent Denver School for four years.
-She came on to the athletics program as Junior Varsity head coach and assumed the Varsity coach role two years ago.
+Emily Danitz has been teaching and coaching volleyball at Kent Denver School for five years.
+She came on to the athletics program as Junior Varsity head coach and assumed the Varsity coach role three years ago.
 In her second season as head coach, Emily took the Varsity team to the playoffs for the first time in 10 years.

 Outside of Kent Denver, Emily has been coaching volleyball since 2008.
 She also competed as a player during her time at the University of Nevada, Reno.